Burke's Landed Gentry: Rationale

+In the 18th and 19th centuries, the names and families of those with titles (specifically peers and baronets, less often including those with the non-hereditary title of knight) were often listed in books or manuals known as "Peerages", "Baronetages", or combinations of these categories, such as the "Peerage, Baronetage, Knightage, and Companionage".
+As well as listing genealogical information, these books often also included details of the right of a given family to a coat of arms.
+They were comparable to the Almanach de Gotha in continental Europe.

+In the 1830s, John Burke, the author of Burke's Peerage, expanded his market and his readership by publishing a similar volume for people without titles.
 The title of the first edition in 1833 expressed its scope clearly: A Genealogical and Heraldic History of the Commoners of Great Britain and Ireland, enjoying Territorial Possessions or High Official Rank, but uninvested with Heritable Honours.
 It looked at both the family history and the arms of selected families who owned land or occupied important posts in the United Kingdom, but did not hold inherited titles.
-This excluded group, consisting of peers and baronets, had their own book called Burke's Peerage.

 At the time the series started, the group it covered had considerable political, social and economic influence in their localities and in some cases nationally.
 During the 20th century, the power of rural landowners and the public's interest in buying books about them largely disappeared.
 Few of the families in the books still own country estates, a rare example being the Fulfords of Great Fulford near Dunsford in Devon who were mentioned in the 2012 TV series "Country House Rescue" and were described in Burke's Landed Gentry as having lived there since the reign of King Richard I (1189–1199).

 Until 1914, possession of landed property was a strict requirement.
 If a family sold or lost its estates, it was no longer included in Burke's Landed Gentry.
 Illustrating this point, at least half of the families included in 1861 were omitted from the 1914 edition.
-Following the alienation of families from their land after the First World War, the editors considered that such a strict policy was no longer productive, and in recognition of historical and genealogical value many pedigrees appeared titled (family name) 'formerly of' or 'late of' (place).
+Following the alienation of families from their land after World War I, the editors considered that such a strict policy was no longer productive, and in recognition of historical and genealogical value many pedigrees appeared titled (family name) 'formerly of' or 'late of' (place).

+A review of the 1952 edition in Time noted: